beginner-corp/docs.begin.com/src/shared/docs/en/background/why-build-with-cloud-functions.md

 Because cloud functions are effectively stateless, older socket-based data persistence systems (example: most SQL databases) can become overwhelmed by their need to open and close connections so frequently.
 - For this reason, cloud functions work best with persistence systems that utilize fast, non-socket-based methods of transaction (e.g. HTTP, API, etc.)
 - Examples include Begin Data / DynamoDB, Firebase, RethinkDB, FaunaDB, GraphQL, etc.
 - This is, of course, evolving!
-We understand there projects launching soon to enable cloud function-friendly accessing of socket-based databases like SQL, Postgres, MongoDB, etc.
+We understand there are projects launching soon to enable cloud function-friendly accessing of socket-based databases like SQL, Postgres, MongoDB, etc.

 ### **Smaller cloud functions run faster**